 Current Postdoctoral Openings

-The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program (ARTP) announces the availability of one NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) and one University Matching funds position (open to all who qualify) in interdisciplinary autism research to begin on September 1, 2018.
+The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program announces the availability of two NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on September 1, 2021.
 Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines »

 Start Date: Sep.
 1, 2023

 Background: This program merges the behavioral and biological sciences in the context of an interdisciplinary, autism-focused research program, and is organized around a set of core competencies that involve multiple areas of autism-related knowledge.
 Competencies are acquired through individual mentorship, research in ongoing interdisciplinary projects, the didactic core curriculum, and conferences, lecture series and other training opportunities.

 Qualifications: Appropriate candidates have either a doctorate in biomedical or behavioral science or an M.D., and are committed to a career in autism research.
 Individuals from historically under-represented groups are particularly encouraged to apply.
 Please note that applicants must have completed all work for their doctoral degrees before entering the training program.

 Applications: Please see below.